Here is a small sample of my book. I'm allowing you to read it on three conditions. Are you ready to hear them? Well, here they are, ready or not.

 Franklin turned his head slowly sideways.
 He did nothing else.

 The mouse jumped over a mousetrap and escaped.
 I was impressed.
 I don’t think it is super hard to outwit my mom, but I guess it is for a mouse.

 My mother slammed her fist against the floor.
 Chuck said, “Look, mousey made mommy maddy.”

 I grabbed some mail from the table and triggered the mousetrap by the mouse hole.
-The metal bar came down across a thin cheese slice placed on top of a cheap decal of a cartoon mouse with Xs for eyes and the words “Mouse Killer 3000” written across the bottom.
+The metal bar came down across a thin cheese slice placed on top of a cheap decal of a cartoon mouse with Xs for eyes and the words “Mouse Killer” written across the bottom.

 My mother panted, paced, and said, “Every morning I find the traps sprung and no cheese.
 He’s making a fool of me.”

 The trap was way too sensitive and this mouse must have learned how to trigger it without being caught.
 He’s smart and doesn’t deserve death.
-That being said he doesn’t deserve making our food closet into an all-you-can-eat buffet.
+That being said, he doesn’t deserve to make our food closet into an all-you-can-eat buffet either.